joshanjohn/cllama/README.md

    c) Submit a pull request (PR) before merging into main branch. <br>
    d) Must get an PR approval review to merge. <br>

+## Lint

+1. In your terminal, `cd` into the project root
+1. Run: `uv run ruff check`
+1. To apply safe automatic fix, run: `uv run ruff check --fix`.
+1. To apply unsafe automatic fix, run: `uv run ruff check --fix --unsafe-fixes`

+__You may need to run formatter `black .` again after running ruff auto fix.__

+## Format

+1. In your terminal, `cd` into the project root
+1. Run: `uv run black .`

 **All The Best** 🙌🏻